5jt/dyalog-cookbook/manuscript/05_logging.md

 ⍝
 ~~~

 At the moment `Initial` is not doing too much, but that will change.
-Note that we took the opportunity to make sure that all the system settings in `#` are set according to our needs.
+Note that we took the opportunity to make sure that all the system settings in `#` are set according to our needs. `MyApp` sets these variables for itself but within `Initial` we now make sure that `#` uses the same values as well, no matter what the session defaults are.

 We also change in `ProcessFile`: